PrateekTh/TFS-OTC-Implementation/README.md

 TFS handles the server side of the game, with a robust set of features and a lot of flexibility.
 Local setup involves:

-1. Downloading TFS/Compiling it from the main repository.
+1. Downloading TFS/Compiling it from the main [github repository](https://github.com/otland/forgottenserver).
    - Here I went with the pre-compiled TFS build, since the requirement was version 1.4, and the current branch contained v1.5.
 2. Setting up a local server environment based on any XAMP/WAMP solution, and add the server side webpage to it.
    - I have used Uniform server for this purpose, along with ZNoteAAC.